davidmcall/SDS-Bridge/README.md

 ## Experimenting in 2D

 We offer a simpler installation than Threestudio with minimal dependencies if you just want to run experiments in 2D.
+This installation guide is adapted from [Nerfstudio]([https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html](https://github.com/nerfstudio-project/nerfstudio))

 ### Prerequisites